sarahpagan/558-project2/README.md

 The preceding function, `get_NPS_codes`, retrieves park codes for all parks.
 It can be used to look up the official code for your park and is used in the main campgrounds function to join park names by `parkCode`.

-Below, I look up the `parkCode` for each of my parks of interest – Joshua Tree and the New River Gorge.

 ``` r
 get_NPS_codes <- function(key) {